DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 When the last enemy combatant has been Knocked Out, retreats, or surrenders, Combat is over.
 This ends the turn order, and characters can act independently of turn order.
 Characters do not discard their Target Cards after combat ends.
-This TC represents the character until the next combat is initiated, at which point a new TC is drawn.
+This TC represents the character until the start of the next combat.

 #### Status Conditions